anzalks/raspberry_pie_camera_capture/README.md

    - Useful for testing or when monitoring the camera directly

 2. **Remote Trigger via ntfy.sh:**
-   - The system monitors the ntfy.sh topic "rpi_camera_trigger" by default
+   - The system monitors the ntfy.sh topic "raspie_trigger" by default
    - Use the `--ntfy-topic` parameter to specify a different topic
    - Send notifications with keywords to control recording:
      - **Start recording**: Include words like "start", "begin", "record", "trigger", or "capture"